fedeizzo/file-analyzer/src/tui/README.md

 * **punteg.**: highlight only punctuation letters on the table
 * **cifre**: highlight only digits on the table
 * **tutto**: highlight all ASCII letters on the table

+The path written by the user can be relative or absolute and supports . and .. but.

 ### Tree input
 Tree input block is populated after a key is pressed only if the tree command was typed on the user input.
 The tree input has four different types of input: